stampedethegoat/dd-docs/content/videos/five_minute_intro.md

 summary: Have 5 minutes?
 That's enough to get a good overview of what Datadog has to offer.
 ---

-Learn the basics of Datadog in about five minutes.
+Learn the basics of Datadog in about 5 minutes.

 This video covers all the basics of the platform.